bmcsoftware/vscode-ispw/ispw/README.md

 ## Complete Setup Guide

-#### Install the Workbench for Eclipse CLI
+#### Install the Workbench CLI

-This extension sends requests to the Workbench for Eclipse CLI.
-Information about installation and use of the Workbench for Eclipse CLI can be found [here](https://devops.api.compuware.com/apis/topaz_cli.html#workspace).
+This extension sends requests to the Workbench CLI.
+Information about installation and use of the Workbench CLI can be found [here](https://devops.api.compuware.com/apis/topaz_cli.html#workspace).

 #### Download mainframe source from Code Pipeline